- Skill level: Intermediate | Last updated: July 21, 2025*

 }

 One of the biggest advantages of design patterns is testability.
-Here's how to test the Strategy pattern:
+Here's how to test the Strategy pattern effectively:

 use PHPUnit\Framework\TestCase;